LLNL/llnl.github.io/about/using-github.md

 1. [Create an account on GitHub](https://github.com/join)

-    - You *do not need* a separate work account and personal account, unless you prefer to.
+    - You *do not need* a separate work account and personal account.
 Instead, you can [link multiple email addresses to the same GitHub account](https://help.github.com/articles/adding-an-email-address-to-your-github-account/), which is almost always preferred.

 2. [Update your profile information](https://github.com/settings/profile)